adrelanos/aeternity-wiki/Getting-Started.md

 * Miners:

     Miners (Proof-of-Work) will be able to be rewarded for providing the adequate security to the æternity blockchain.
 The specificity of Cuckoo Cycle algorithm will enable anyone to become a miner, thus achieving great decentralization.
-Oracles Mining (Proof-of-Stake) will be rewarded to provide real world data to the æternity Blockchain.
+Oracle mining (Proof-of-Stake) will be rewarded to provide real world data to the æternity Blockchain.

 # Applications and Components: